1And all of them got up and brought him before Pilate.

 38And there was also an inscription above him, THIS IS THE KING OF THE JEWS.

-39And one of the malefactors who was hanged there kept insulting him, saying, “Are you not the Christ?
+39And one of the malefactors who was hanged there kept insulting him, saying, “Aren’t you the Christ?
 Save yourself and us.”

 40But the other answered, and rebuking him said, “Do you not fear God, because you are in the same condemnation?